Geodan/ALEX/README.md

 At the moment the package consists of:

-    - A telegram bot as an (very simple) I/O mechanism
+    - A telegram bot as a (very simple) I/O mechanism
-    - A query builder, which builds the queries from a sentence, runs it on a postgis server and then returns corresponding geojson
+    - A query builder, which builds the queries from a sentence, runs it on a PostGIS server and then returns corresponding geojson
     - An QGIS plugin, which allows users to send queries and see the results in a vector layer.